acsone/wms/odoo/local-src/specific_zetes/tests/README.rst

 Introduction
 ============

-Test the case when the picker stop a picking.
+Test the case when the picker stops a picking.
 A picker cannot stop a picking until he finish an item picks.
 This test will not execute a complete scenario.